microsoft/cpp_client_telemetry/CONTRIBUTING.md

 ### How to Get PR Merged

 A PR is considered to be **ready to merge** when:
-* It has received two approvals from Collaborators/Maintainers.
+* It has received one approval from Maintainers.
 * Major feedbacks are resolved.
 * It has been open for review for at least one working day.
 This gives people reasonable time to review.